divyansh7877/RAG-LLM-TC2/Readme.md

     -   Default credentials are defined in the authentication manager
 2.  **Upload Documents:**
     - Navigate to the "Upload Documents" tab
-    - Select your PDF files using drag-and-drop or file browser
+    - Select your documents (PDF, DOCX, PPTX, XLSX, HTML, MD, CSV) using drag-and-drop or file browser
     - Choose a destination group
     - Upload files are processed asynchronously with real-time progress updates
 3.  **Query Documents:**